Louisiana sends National Guard to tornado disaster area

 Associated Press

-New Orleans television stations broadcast live images of the storm as it barreled across the metropolitan area.
-In the aftermath, rescue workers were searching through Arabi, just east of the city’s Lower 9th Ward, where St. Bernard Parish President Guy McInnis said the tornado caused significant damage in an area wrecked by Katrina.

-Many residents also suffered damage just last year when Category 4 Hurricane Ida swept through.
-Stacey Mancuso’s family just completed repairs to their home in Arabi after Ida ripped off the roof and caused extensive water damage.
-As Tuesday’s tornado tore through their street, she huddled in the laundry room with her husband; two children, ages 16 and 11; and dogs as part of their new roof blew away.
+Arabi, just east of the city’s Lower 9th Ward, was wrecked by Hurricane Katrina in 2005, and hit hard again when Hurricane Ida swept through last year.

 “We’re alive.
 That’s what I can say at this point.
 We still have four walls and part of a roof.
 I consider myself lucky,” said Mancuso.
-Still, the twister was the third time they’ve had major weather damage since Katrina in 2005.
+Still, the twister was the third time they’ve had major weather damage since Katrina.

-In Arabi, there was a strong smell of natural gas in the air as residents and rescue personnel stood in the street and surveyed the damage.
-Some houses were destroyed while pieces of debris hung from electrical wires and trees.
-An aluminum fishing boat in front of one house was bent into the shape of a C with the motor across the street.
-Power poles were down or leaning over, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage.
+Entergy reported that about 3,700 of its remained without electricity on Wednesday.
+A strong smell of natural gas was in the air and downed power lines forced emergency workers to walk slowly through the wreckage.

-Michelle Malasovich lives in Arabi.
-Initially she had been worried about family to the north who were also getting hit by bad weather.
-She was texting with them when “all of a sudden the lights started flickering.”
+Michelle Malasovich was texting relatives from her home in Arabi when “all of a sudden the lights started flickering.”
+Her husband, out on the porch, saw the twister coming their way.

 “It just kept getting louder and louder,” Malasovich said.
 After it passed, they came out to survey the damage — some columns were blown off their porch and the windows of her Jeep were blown out.
 Others fared worse: “Our neighbor’s house is in the middle of the street right now.”